8 Easy Ways to Cook Salmon

-Yes, salmon hits the dinner-time trifecta.
-Delicious and easy to prepare, salmon is also good for you.
-It's a fatty fish with plenty of heart-healthy omega-3 fatty acids, plus protein and an abundance of vitamins, including B vitamins, and the antioxidant vitamin E. To find out the difference between fresh and farmed salmon, check out Fresh Salmon Vs. Farmed Salmon: What's the Difference?
+Salmon hits the dinner-time trifecta.
+It's delicious, easy to prepare, and good for you.
+Salmon is a fatty fish with plenty of heart-healthy omega-3 fatty acids, protein, and an abundance of vitamins, including B vitamins and the antioxidant vitamin E.

 And versatile?
 You bet.
-Salmon is tasty baked, broiled, or tossed on the grill; smoked, poached, or cast into stews; fashioned into fish cakes and burgers, added to salads, or whipped up into dips and spreads.
-Salmon does it all.
+Salmon tastes great when baked, broiled, or tossed on the grill; smoked, poached, or cast into stews; fashioned into fish cakes and burgers, added to salads or whipped up into dips and spreads.
+This fish does it all.
 Here are a few easy ways to prepare salmon for any recipe.

 1. How to Pan-Fry Salmon

-2. How to Roast Salmon in the Oven
+2. How to Cook Salmon in the Oven

-For more top-rated recipes, check out The Best Healthy Baked Salmon Recipes.
+For new oven-roasted salmon ideas check out: The Best Healthy Baked Salmon Recipes.

 3. How to Broil Salmon